Custom Routing in ASP.NET Core MVC

 }

-As you can see in the above code, the Index action method does not take any parameter, while the Details action method takes one parameter.
-Now we need to invoke the Index action method without a parameter as follows.
+As you can see in the above code, the Index action method takes no parameters, while the Details action method takes one parameter.
+We need to invoke the Index action method without a parameter as follows.

 https://localhost:44359/Student/Index

 On the other hand, we need to make the id parameter of the Details action method optional.
-It means the Details action method should be invoked using the following two URLs.
+This means that the Details action method should be invoked using the following two URLs.

 https://localhost:44359/Student/Details